 - Private rights are often to allow individuals access to property or to undertake land management duties.

 - The mode of private access may be greater than the public right.
 For example, vehicles allowed over a footpath where only walkers have legitimate public right of access.

-- Landowners may give permission to allow a greater level of access along a public right of way, for example horse riding on a footpath.
+- Landowners may give permission to allow a greater level of access along a public right of way, such as horse riding on a footpath.

 - The dedicated public right of access along a route would take precedence over any other permitted or private use.